douglase/AstronomyNotes/cosmic_context_outline.md

 		- Show how the precision of measurement has increased over time, converging on the age of the universe

+## Further reading:

+Johnson, J. A. (2015).
+How Do You Find an Exoplanet?
+Princeton University Press.

+Jones, C. (2016, December 7).
+The Woman Who Might Find Us Another Earth.
+The New York Times. https://www.nytimes.com/2016/12/07/magazine/the-world-sees-me-as-the-one-who-will-find-another-earth.html

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.